nish0110/Telemetry-Collection-and-aggregation-system/README.md

 This project implements a secure, high-performance telemetry collection system using low-level UDP socket programming.
 Multiple distributed clients continuously send telemetry data to a central server.
 The server aggregates, analyzes, and reports statistics such as packet loss, throughput, and latency.

-All communication is secured using DTLS (Datagram Transport Layer Security).
+All communication is secured using SSL(Secure Socket Layer).

 ---